 - Place the mak kimchi in an air-tight container and make sure to pack it down tightly so that there are no air bubbles inside.
 Also, make sure that there is some kimchi paste covering the top pieces of cabbage.
 The kimchi paste on top prevents it from going bad.

-- Whenever you take some kimchi out to eat, remember to use clean utensils so that there is no risk of adding any bacteria into the kimchi!
+- Whenever you take some kimchi out to eat, remember to use clean utensils so that there is no risk of adding any bacteria to the kimchi!

 Easy Kimchi (Mak kimchi)